 To improve customers’ shopping/buying experience and, ultimately, results for the business, all world-class companies train their employees a sales process.

-To optimize performance on the phone, a clear sales methodology needs to be established and adhered to by your sales team.
-When we evaluate and literally score calls against our exclusive “Pinnacle Performance” sales process, each sales rep knows exactly how they performed on a given call and we can then pinpoint precisely what weak and/or missing areas of the process they need to improve upon moving forward.
+To optimize performance on sales calls, a clear sales methodology needs to be established and adhered to by your sales team.
+When we evaluate sales calls against our exclusive “Pinnacle Sales Process”, each sales associate knows exactly how they performed and we pinpoint precisely the weak and/or missing areas of the process they need to improve upon moving forward.

 Of course, mastering a sales process takes time and change, especially for those veterans that have been ‘winging it’ for years, is not easy.
 But, once institutionalized, the performance gains are well worth the effort with service advisors being far more effective and efficient in managing their sales calls.